 The “catch” is delivering email newsletters ad content that resonates with your readers.
 Your email monetization strategy should always be a balance between your increased bottom line and user experience.
 That way, you keep your readers fully engaged while adding more to their normal experience.

 Just as any website or mobile app out there, a newsletter can effectively display ad space.
 There are a couple of ways you can go on about this.
 Firstly, you can try to do it yourself and reach out to interested third parties to have their ads placed in your newsletter.
 This requires your full attention (sorting out through advertisers) and lots of resources in terms of scaling.
 A more efficient and easier way is to use a dedicated solution to do your bidding for you.
 That way, you can leverage existing technology to deliver increasingly relevant ad content across multiple platforms.

 However, not all email advertising is the same and that’s where your decision to partner up with a reliable service pays dividends.
-With the right solution, you can effortlessly implement your email advertising for maximum revenue and ROI.
+With the right solution, you can effortlessly implement your email advertising in your overall digital marketing strategy for maximum revenue and ROI.